-It’s hard to believe it but today’s squishy creatures like octopus or squids used to have a shell.
+It’s hard to believe it but today’s squishy creatures like octopuses or squids used to have a shell.
 Unfortunately, being soft-bodied means these animals rarely leave anything behind after they pass which makes tracking their lineage exceptionally difficult.
 But using a combination of genetic sequencing and fossil remains — few but valuable — researchers at the University of Bristol in the United Kingdom were able to establish when the cephalopods’ last shelled ancestors used to live.
 According to the results, squids and octopuses lost their shell during the Jurassic and Cretaceous periods.

 According to lead researchers Jakov Vinther, a paleobiologist at the University of Bristol, cephalopod ancestors started losing their shells around the Mesozoic Marine Revolution, which was one most important faunal changes in life’s history.
 Because of pressure from extremely adapted Mesozoic marine predators, many marine invertebrates had to develop new defenses or risk becoming wiped out.
 This meant ditching the shell which made it difficult to jet away in the face of threats.